deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 "Yeah.
 Before the storm arrives."

 "Right.
-Don't want to get blown off… uh… I mean-"
+Don't want to get blown off... uh...
+I mean-"

-"No, uh… Well.
-No. Um…after you?"
+"No, uh...
+Well.
+No. Um...after you?"

 ___

 Julian was right.
 His steak was amazing.
 But the real pleasure for hadn't been in eating it, but in watching him make it.

 It wasn't an eye-candy moment.
 It was a *human* moment.
 Julian seemed to turn off some of his defenses in the kitchen, claiming it as his own, putting some music on and spinning around it in a slow but efficient bustle.
 He didn't clean up after himself as he went, just dumped everything in the sink.
-It was a messy and male approach to food preparation but…
+It was a messy and male approach to food preparation but...

 But no Gaoian would have ever listened to Breaking Benjamin, or nodded in time to the music, or sang along just loud enough for her to hear that he *was* singing along in a surprisingly good singing voice, punctuated by the sizzle of skillet and the clatter of plates and seasonings as he worked on his masterpiece.

-*"♪♪…Holding on too tight…breathe the breath of life… so I can leave this…♫*"
+*"♪♪...Holding on too tight...breathe the breath of life... so I can leave this...♫*"

 "Look but don't touch, girlfriend."